aws-samples/aws-low-code-data-pipeline-emr-apache-hop/README.md

 ```

-6. To monitor your jobs open EMR service page, then go to EMR on EKS Virtual clusters and select your cluster to view the spark jobs and get access to the SparkUI
+6. To monitor your jobs open EMR service page, then go to EMR on EKS Virtual clusters and select your cluster to view the spark jobs and get access to the SparkUI.

 ## Links